bebound/hugo_blog/content/posts/import-custom-package-or-module-in-pyspark.md

 Then you can use `import kk` in your main script file.

-For more information about Python's zip file import, check this link: [zipimport](https://docs.python.org/3.8/library/zipimport.html)
+This utilize Python's zip import feature.
+For more information, check this link: [zipimport](https://docs.python.org/3.8/library/zipimport.html)

 ## Using addPyFile in main script {#using-addpyfile-in-main-script}